On the global regularity for a Wave-Klein-Gordon coupled system: Introduction

 Intuitively, the deviation of the Lorentzian metric $g$ from the Minkowski metric is replaced by a scalar function $u$, and the massive scalar field $\psi$ is replaced by $v$.
 The system \eqref{on1} keeps the same linear structure as the Einstein-Klein-Gordon equations in harmonic gauge, but only keeps, schematically, quadratic interactions that involve the massive scalar field (the semilinear terms in the first equation and the quasilinear terms in the second equation coming from the reduced wave operator).

-A natural question in the context of evolution equations is the question of global stability of certain physical solutions.
-For example, for the Einstein-vacuum equation, global stability of the Minkowski space-time is a central theorem in General Relativity, due to Christodoulou-Klainerman \cite{ChKl} (see also the more recent proofs of Klainerman-Nicolo \cite{KlNi}, Lindblad-Rodnianski \cite{LiRo}, and Bieri-Zipser \cite{BiZi}).
+A natural question in the context of evolution equations is the question of global sta\-bi\-li\-ty of certain physical solutions.
+For example, for the Einstein-vacuum equation, global stability of the Minkowski space-time is a central theorem in General Relativity, due to Christodoulou-Klainerman \cite{ChKl} (see also the more recent papers of Klainerman-Nicolo \cite{KlNi}, Lindblad-Rodnianski \cite{LiRo}, Bieri-Zipser \cite{BiZi}, and Speck \cite{Sp}).

 In our case, this question was first addressed by Wang \cite{WaConf} and LeFloch-Ma \cite{LeMa}, who proved global stability for the (W-KG) system in the case of small, smooth, and compactly supported perturbations.
 Global stability of the full (E-KG) system was then proved by LeFloch-Ma \cite{LeMaEKG}, in the case of small and smooth perturbations that agree with a Schwarzschild solution outside a compact set (see also the outline of a similar theorem by Wang \cite{Wa1}).